-By default, the Gitcoin Passport Scorer API uses a Last In, First Out (LIFO) stamp deduplication method.
+By default, the Gitcoin Passport API uses a Last In, First Out (LIFO) Stamp deduplication method.

 Stamps are unique to scoring instances.
 For example, one user uses Passport holder A with one Twitter account in an application that uses scoring instance X, and another user uses the same Twitter account in a distinct Passport in an independent scoring instance Y. In this case, both users will get scored for the Twitter account.
 As long as the scoring instances are independent, there is no concern for double counting or interference between instances.
 This allows users to create multiple personas that they use in different contexts but prevents double-counting of their credentials within a context.

 The LIFO deduplication strategy has several benefits for Passport holders and developers.
-It ensures that each Passport holder (i.e. Ethereum address) is assessed based on their unique set of stamps, and that no one receives an unfair advantage due to having the same stamp as another Passport holder within a given scoring instance.
-This means that for applications using the Passport API, there will be no double-counting of stamps within the app, ensuring a fair and accurate assessment of each user’s unique identity.
+It ensures that each Passport holder (in other words, Ethereum address) is assessed based on their unique set of Stamps, and that no one receives an unfair advantage due to having the same Stamp as another Passport holder within a given scoring instance.
+This means that for applications using the Passport API, there will be no double-counting of Stamps within the app, ensuring a fair and accurate assessment of each user’s unique identity.